Travis Kalanick: Red Swoosh (2001–2007)

 The incident caused significant tension between the co-founders, and Todd left the company by the end of September that year.
 Kalanick accused him of trying to solicit a hiring offer for himself and other Red Swoosh employees with Sony Ventures behind Kalanick's back.
-Shortly after Todd's departure, Kalanick moved back into his parents' house in a bid to save money, later complaining that "it sucked," because he "wasn't getting ladies".
+Shortly after Todd's departure, Kalanick moved back into his parents' house in a bid to save money, later complaining that "it sucked", because he "wasn't getting ladies".
 Kalanick apparently went without a salary while at Red Swoosh for over three years.

 By 2002, Red Swoosh was down to only two employees: Kalanick and former Scour engineer Evan Tsang.
 The company continued to have difficulty securing funding, surviving via a series of last-minute deals with various investors.
 In early 2005, Todd helped recruit Tsang to Google, resulting in public embarrassment for the already-struggling Red Swoosh and the loss of a potentially lucrative deal with AOL.
 After getting to know Kalanick during a contentious exchange on an internet forum later that year, American investor Mark Cuban invested $1.8 million into the company, leading to further investments from Cuban's contacts.
 Kalanick was able to hire more programmers, and c.
 2006, he moved to Thailand with his software team for two months.
 In 2007, competitor Akamai Technologies acquired Red Swoosh for approximately $19 million.
 Kalanick made $2 million on the deal after taxes and moved to San Francisco.

 Startup investments

 In San Francisco, Kalanick used the money he had made from the sale of Red Swoosh to make small investments in startups.
 He positioned himself as a "fixer" for startup problems such as talking to investors or hiring new staff.
-He primarily invested in tech startups like Expensify, Livefyre, Crowdflower, and Formspring.
-Unsatisfied with only being an investor, he began to treat his Castro District apartment – termed the "JamPad" – as an informal salon for young tech enthusiasts.
+He primarily invested in tech startups like Expensify, Livefyre, Crowdflower, and Formspring, treating his Castro District apartment – termed the "JamPad" – as an informal salon for young tech enthusiasts.